abatilo/blog/about/index.md

 don't want to work the most hours or even improve the most.
 I just want people to know, recognize, and acknowledge that I put in the most effort and attention into becoming better.

-**I am operations focused.** While my primary objective may be to write code for solving product problems, I've learned over the years that you could write perfect code, but without a solid infrastructure behind it, you'll never be able to scale out your system.

-I run my own [Kubernetes](https://github.com/kubernetes/kubernetes) cluster in AWS, built through [kops](https://github.com/kubernetes/kops).
-That's exactly how I run this blog.

 **I am focused on human scalability.** I keep human scalable solutions in the front of my mind.
 This can mean linters, static analaysis, or other tooling.
 I will help